 Cybercrime Officer Essential Information

-Cybercrime specialists, also known as computer security specialists, are experts in using computer and digital forensics to help fight cybercrime.
-Depending on the position, educational requirements these positions vary from a high school diploma to a bachelor's degree.
+A cybercrime specialist, sometimes known as a computer security specialist, is an expert in using computer and digital forensics to help fight cybercrime.
+Depending on the position, educational requirements for these positions vary from a high school diploma to a bachelor's degree.
 Computer skills are also needed, and training is sometimes required.

 Specializing in cybercrime allows cybercrime professionals to acquire skills in computer technology and digital forensics.
 Cybercrime specialists can expand their career by taking other positions, such as computer-digital examiner or computer systems specialist.
 Usually, no formal degree is required.
 Financial institutions, Internet providers, software developers, and other small to large businesses employ them.
 Government agencies, such as the Federal Bureau of Investigation (FBI) and the Department of Homeland Security, also employ detectives, investigators or agents specifically for cybercrime investigations.

-Though there is no formal degree requirement among most employers, taking educational and training courses can increase the chances for employment.
+Though there is no formal degree requirement among most employers or widely recognized cybercrime certifications, taking educational and training courses can increase the chances for employment.
 Certificate programs and college degree programs that teach cybercrime and computer forensics are available through community colleges and technical schools.
 Typical courses would include some of the following: